Loading...

 Statute of limitations: 15 years for general commercial debts.
 Don't let this generous timeline create false comfort — recovery probability declines sharply with time.

 Interest: UAE courts may award interest of 5-12% per annum on commercial debts.
 Contractually agreed interest rates are generally enforceable.
-Include explicit late payment provisions in all UAE contracts.

 Power of attorney: International creditors need a POA to authorise local representatives.
 The POA must be notarised and attested (apostilled for Hague Convention countries or UAE embassy stamped).